Share with your friends

 In 2005 the tour vessels used by operators range in size from small sailing vessels, which typically take fewer than 20 people, to the large luxury wave-piercing catamarans, which carry up to 400 people.
 There are also an increasing number of cruise ships and super yachts cruising the reef.
 Around 40% of Great Barrier Reef tourists are serviced by the 10 largest operations.
 Over 85% of visitors go to the offshore Cairns/Port Douglas and Whitsunday areas which make up less than 10 % of the Great Barrier Reef Marine Park.

-Photo: Great Barrier Reef activities
+Great Barrier Reef Experiences

 About 'greatbarrierreef.org'

 greatbarrierreef.org is a 'Web Magazine' website that is dedicated to all things related to the Great Barrier Reef.
 We are passionate about Australia's great natural wonder, its vast marine life, its golden sun-kissed beaches, its warm turquiose waters and the unforgetable experiences that are waiting for all who visit.
+Our aim is to discuss the Great Barrier Reef, its history, its environment, its marine life and its spectacular destinations.
+We hope that this website will inspire all who visit, just as much as the Great Barrier reef has inspired us.